Irish Prison Service: History

-Mission Statement and Services for Prisoners
+Mission and services

 According to the Irish Prison Service website, their official mission is "providing safe and secure custody, dignity of care and rehabilitation to prisoners for safer communities."
-In line with this goal, they offer a great many services to prisoners.
-Drug treatment services involve systematic detoxification and general psychological services to help with rehabilitation.
+In line with this goal, the service offers a number of services to prisoners.
+These include drug treatment services involve systematic detoxification and general psychological services to help with rehabilitation.
 Prisons within the system offers basic education classes, as well as specialized classes in literacy, creative arts, technology, life skills, and healthy living.
 Work and vocational training programs are also available to prisoners who want to learn them; examples are Braille, woodworking, metalworking, construction, and computers.

-Governor Michael O'Mahoney was appointed Governor for special needs on 1 March 2024.
+Governor Michael O'Mahoney was appointed governor for special needs on 1 March 2024.

-Budget, staff, and figures
+Budget and staff

 As of 2018, the Irish Prison Service oversees 12 facilities with an official capacity of 4,269, and a total population of 3,992, including pretrial detainees.
 Among all prisoners, 4.6% are female, 16.7% are pretrial detainees, and 1.0% are under the age of 18.

 In 2018, the Irish Prison Service had an annual budget of €327.37 million and it had a staff of 3,186 people.